Art Museum Riga Bourse

 Art Museum Riga Bourse (Mākslas muzejs Rīgas Birža) is a museum in Riga, Latvia.
-It was established in 1920 and contains the most extensive collection of world art in Latvia from Ancient Egyptian/Middle Eastern art dating back to 5000 BC to present.
+It was established in 1920 and contains the most extensive collection of world art in Latvia.
+Its permanent exhibits feature art ranging in time from Ancient Egyptian art dating back thousands of years to Asian art down to the 21st century.

 History

 Building

 In the first half of the 19th century, Riga's trade developed.
 The merchants established their own permanent organization, the Stock Exchange Committee.
 At this time, all deals were made in the City Hall (Rathaus).

 In 1847, the Great Guild of Riga decided to leave the City Hall and to give the rooms back to the city's court institutions.
 The members decided to build a new building that could contain the Guild itself, the Stock Exchange Committee and a city theatre.

-The architect that had to design the bourse was Harald Julius von Bosse, a Baltic German noble who worked in Saint-Petersburg.
-His missions were to settle the bourse in the Old Town and also "to adapt to the irregular layout of the blocks, the narrow streets and the dense arrangement of buildings.".
+The architect who designed the bourse was Harald Julius von Bosse, a Baltic German noble who worked in Saint-Petersburg.
+He wanted to settle the bourse in the Old Town and also "adapt to the irregular layout of the blocks, the narrow streets and the dense arrangement of buildings.".
 Later, the idea of the city theater was rejected because of the risks of fire.
 Von Bosse started his design in 1850 but the location he chose didn't please the Exchange Committee.
 Then it was decided in 1851 to construct the building on the corner of Pils iela, Šķūņu iela and Jēkaba iela.
 Finally, the construction began on 25 March 1852.
-The architecture of the building was performed in the Venetian Renaissance palazzo style as a symbol of wealth and abundance.
+The building was designed in the Venetian Renaissance palazzo style as a symbol of wealth and abundance.

-For the façade of the Bourse, it was decided to use a terracotta décor, sculptures with allegorical content and decorative elements.
+For the façade of the Bourse, a terracotta décor was used, consisting of sculptures with allegorical content and decorative elements.
 The Danish sculptor David Jensen, also established in Saint-Petersburg, was in charge of this project.
-Then, on 26 May 1856, the Riga Stock Exchange was ceremoniously opened in the presence of the Russian tsar Alexander II.
+Then, on 26 May 1856, the Riga Stock Exchange was ceremonially opened in the presence of the Russian tsar Alexander II.

 In 1937, several buildings were demolished to create the Dome square (Doms laukums).

 After the World War II, Latvia became part of the Soviet Union and the building became the House of Science and Technology Propaganda.
 The façade was repainted in lighter colours (pale pink and brown).

 On 24 January 1980, a fire broke out on the upper floor halls.
-The museum keeps nowadays many scars of this fire.
-The reconstruction began several months later but stopped in 1982.
+The museum still bears many scars of this fire.
+The reconstruction began several months later but stopped in 1982 with work left to do.

-On 30 September 2004, the reconstruction was scheduled with the project called "Reconstruction of the former Stock Exchange" but works began only in 2008 and finished in 2011.
+On 30 September 2004, the reconstruction was scheduled with the project called "Reconstruction of the former Stock Exchange" but work only began in 2008 and finished in 2011.
 On 20 August 2011, the building could finally host the foreign art collections and be called the Art Museum Riga Bourse.